 Epicurus was an empiricist as he believed that human beings obtained knowledge of the world only through sense experience.
 Senses could be used to obtain truth through three primary categories: feelings, sensations, and preconceptions.
 Feelings such as pleasure and pain constitute basic criteria for what is to be pursued and avoided.
 Sensations involve a passive and receptive mechanical process providing the individual with information about the external world.
 They cannot be mistaken because they are receptive and do not make judgments about the world.
 Error occurs only when one begins to make judgments about the world based on the information received through the senses.
 Human beings also have “preconceptions,” defined as concepts such as ‘person’, ‘body,’ ‘usefulness,’ and ‘truth.’
-These concepts form within the material mind due to repeated sense-experiences of similar objects.
+These concepts form within the material mind through repeated sense-experiences of similar objects.
 Joining them together produces ideas, suggesting that ideas are formed on the basis of sense experience.

-Epicurus promoted an egoistic and hedonistic philosophy which prioritized the pursuit of pleasure.
+Epicurus promoted an egoistic and hedonistic philosophy that prioritized the pursuit of pleasure.
 Pleasure constitutes the primary motive for human beings.
 The individual’s pleasure is seen as the most intrinsically valuable goal worth pursuing, and the value in others things are seen in terms of how they might be used as a means to attain pleasure for oneself.
 This ethic is deemed individualistic because it involves an individualized and therefore subjective pursuit of pleasure.
-It is not universal given pleasure differs in those who are pursuing it.
+It is not universal given pleasure differs to those who are pursuing it.
 Given the conviction that painful sensations are bad it is important for the individual to be reasonable in the pursuit of pleasure.
-Despite all pleasures being good and all pains being evil, not all pleasures are worth pursuing or all pains in need of avoidance.
-Other factors must be considered such as long-term self-interest, and that overdoing pleasure can lead to pain.
+Despite all pleasures being good and all pains evil, not all pleasures are worth pursuing and not all pains in need of avoidance.
+Other factors must be considered such as long-term self-interest and that overdoing pleasure can lead to pain.
 It is possible that withholding pleasure in the short-term will ultimately lead to greater pleasure in the long-term.
 Thus, important it is to be reasonable in pursuit of it, although reason is used as a means to a hedonistic end.

 View of the Mind and Death